zhou1407/pcat2_manager/README.md

 # PCat Manager

-PCat Manager is a power management and device control system for Photonicat 1/2 devices.
+PCat Manager is a power management and device control system for photonicat 1/2 devices.

 ## Building Dependencies